How to use open circuit transformer

 This kind of voltage limiting is more useful in low-voltage and low-current circuits.

-So depending on the load condition and CT construction, the voltage across open secondary is limited.
+So, depending on the load condition and CT construction, the voltage across open secondary is limited.

-As discussed above, the voltage across open secondary is high and limited by two factors.
+As discussed above, the voltage across the open secondary is high and limited by two factors.
 But this limited high voltage is just to protect the transformer.
 And CT will not work properly in such conditions.

 Current transformer with two secondary windings

-Refer to figure 3.
+Refer to Figure 3.
 This CT is of bar type.
 So the number of primary turns is equal to one.
 But it has two secondary windings.

-Now, suppose, the CT ratio is 100/1 for each winding.
-So we have two secondaries each with 100 turns.
+Now, suppose the CT ratio is 100/1 for each winding.
+So we have two secondaries, each with 100 turns.

 CT with 2 secondaries